cqse/teamscale-cli/README.md

 ### Vim

 Copy [the teamscale-cli vim file](./config/teamscale.vim) to `~/.vim/compiler` and restart Vim.
 This should allow you to run `:compiler teamscale` and `:make %`.
-Then you should be able to use your usual workflow (e.g. `:cn`) to go through the findings.
+Then, you should be able to use your usual workflow (e.g. `:cn`) to go through the findings.

 ### Qt Creator